Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Agent Dependency Perspective of PIBT

-We define each agent $a_i$ to have a (tentative) path $a_i.\pi$ that we are trying to compute.
-In addition, each agent $a_i$ also has a \emph{safe path} $a_i.\tau$, which has the property that the set of safe paths $a_{1:N}.\tau$ for all agents is collision-free.
+We define each agent $a_i$ to have a \emph{tentative path} $a_i.\pi$ that we are trying to compute. $a_i$ also has a \emph{safe path} $a_i.\tau$, which has the property that all agents' safe paths $a_{1:N}.\tau$ are collision-free.
 Note that, at every timestep $t$, all agents have a trivial safe path of waiting at their current locations, i.e., $a_i.\pi^{t+1} \gets a_i.\pi^{t}, \forall a_i \in A$.

-With the concept of safe paths, we now describe PIBT as reasoning over agent dependencies between tentative paths and safe paths.
-PIBT initializes the safe paths with wait action and plans (tentative) paths for each agent one by one.
+We now describe PIBT as reasoning over agent dependencies between tentative paths and safe paths.
+PIBT initializes the safe paths with wait action and plans tentative paths for each agent one by one.
 Each PIBT call attempts to find tentative paths that are collision-free with each other and with the safe paths of the agents that do not have tentative paths yet.
 This requires PIBT to reason agent dependencies when a high-priority agent $a_i$'s tentative path collides with a low-priority agent $a_j$'s safe path.
-When this occurs, PIBT requires $a_j$ to find a path that does not collide with any high-priority agents.
+When this occurs, PIBT requires $a_j$ to find a tentative path that does not collide with any high-priority agents.
 If $a_j$ cannot, then it chooses its safe path, which requires $a_i$ to try an alternative path.
 We now formally define dependencies.

-\begin{definition}[Agent Dependencies] $a_i$ has an agent dependency on $a_j$ if $a_i$'s path overlaps with $a_j$'s safe path, i.e., $a_i.\pi$ collides with $a_j.\tau$. \end{definition}
+\begin{definition}[Agent Dependencies] $a_i$ has an agent dependency on $a_j$ if $a_i$'s tentative path collides with $a_j$'s safe path, i.e., $a_i.\pi$ collides with $a_j.\tau$. \end{definition}

-Conceptually, an agent dependency from $a_i$ to $a_j$ denotes that for $a_i$ to use $a_i.\pi$, $a_j$ must find a collision-free path $a_j.\pi$ that is not the safe path.
+Conceptually, an agent dependency from $a_i$ to $a_j$ denotes that, for $a_i$ to use $a_i.\pi$, $a_j$ must find a collision-free path $a_j.\pi$ that is not the safe path.
 If $a_j$ cannot find such a path, it has to use its safe path, and $a_i$ needs to find a new path.